 There is more information than just temperatures in those files.
-Allow the user to select which pieces of information they want to see graphs for, and what colours those graphs should be in.
+Allow the user to select which pieces of information they want to see graphs for, and what colors those graphs should be in.
 You may have to think about the scaling a little.
 You won't see much if wind speed is plotted to the same scale as maximum temperature.
 Except Up North perhaps.
+Based on the previous lab exercise, add buttons on your window for the user to select what type of graph to be displayed. (min, max or average).